-These Almost Butter Stuffed Dates are genuinely delicious, they are easy to make and a much healthier sweet alternative, only require a few ingredients and best part is, there is no subsequent sugar slump!
+Stuffing pitted dates are very easy to do.
+They are also a much healthier sweet alternative.
+These require only a few ingredients and the best part is, there is no subsequent sugar slump!

 Here are my personal tips to navigate Valentine’s Day (or any given day) without falling in to the sugar slump

-- Avoid the sweets isle at the grocery store at all cost!
+- Avoid the sweets isle at the grocery store at all costs!

-- Make a healthier dessert at home so you have something (better, healthier) to reach to when you can’t stay away from temptation.
-These Chocolate Almond Butter Cups are my go-to treats, and for Valentine’s Day you can try these fun and super romantic Pink Heart Cookies!
+- Make a healthier dessert at home so you have something (better, healthier) to reach to when you can’t stay away from the temptation.
+Pitted dates work well and if you're looking for more, these Chocolate Almond Butter Cups are my go-to treats, and for Valentine’s Day you can try these fun and super romantic Pink Heart Cookies!